-This slow cooker dish is super speedy, seriously tasty and cheap as chips.
+This Slow Cooker Pumpkin and Butterbean Stew is super speedy, seriously tasty and cheap as chips.

 The dried chipotle pepper adds a superb deep smoky warmth.
 Stabbing it a few times with the tip of a sharp kitchen knife before popping in with the veggies to cook will give you a tonne of flavour.
 If you prefer more heat, just chop it up and mix in before cooking.

-- Around 500g of pumpkin or butternut squash
+- 500 g pumpkin or butternut squash or butternut squash

 - 1 dried chipotle pepper pierced several times, or chopped for more heat